okeeffed/developer-notes/manual/Linguistics/The-Art-Of-Language-Invention.md

 ## Nominative-Accusative Alignment

 Both the subject of a transitive verb and the subject of an intransitive verb take the same form.
 This form is called the `nominative case`.
+Objects of transitive verbs take a different form, and that form is called the `accusative case`.